cbcrouch/NSFramework/README.md

 Internals
 ---------

-Currently using C11 without GNU extensions, though __STRICT_ANSI__ has been undefined, and NOT using ARC.
+Currently using C11 without GNU extensions, though __STRICT_ANSI__ has been undefined.

 Assets
 ------